nsbradford/quantraider/QuantopianArchive/README.md

 	* Regression vs. Correlation: both limited to linear models and are measures of covariance.
 Linear regression also works for multiple independent variables
 	* Warning: you can only ever calculate Alpha and Beta over a specific time period, but you need to calculate a confidence interval on its applicability to the future.
 	* "Beta" in finance typically refers to Beta value for Y=a + b * x where x is the S&P500.
 Quantopian requires competition algorithms to be between -0.3 and 0.3
-	* Beta Hedging: Every asset has a Beta to every other asset, so construct a factor model of form: Y=a + b1x1 + b2x2 ...
-	* Risk Exposure: an asset's beta value towards another asset.
-Minimization is key to all of quant finance.
-	* Managing risk: diversification, long short equity (a generalization of pairs trading by creating a ranking system), and hedging (short the equivalent Beta value), none of which can ever fully eliminate risk in a portfolio because they're backwards-looking
-	* Can use Kalman filters to estimate Beta
 9. Multiple Linear Regression
 	* Often, two independent variables are actually related through a third ("confounding")
 	* Requires several assumptions: